Prosecco hills inscribed on Unesco World Heritage list

 Italy’s foreign ministry and agriculture minister Gian Marco Centinaio welcomed the news, saying “this is a historic day for Veneto and for Italy as a whole.”

-Italy applied for world heritage status for Prosecco last year but the bid had failed by a few votes.
+Italy applied for world heritage status for the Prosecco region last year but the bid failed by a few votes.

+World Heritage sites can be examples of outstanding natural beauty or man-made buildings.
+The sites can be important geologically or ecologically, or they can be key for human culture and tradition.
+The status granted by UNESCO is not just about preservation, but also about sensitive development.

+Many wine regions around the world have been included in the World Heritage list.
+Traditional cultivations on the Italian island of Pantelleria and the wine-rich areas in the Piedmont region were added in 2014, while the two French regions of Burgundy and Champagne were included in 2015.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.